 In 2007 Portland hosted the single largest animation festival in US history: the Platform International Animation Festival.
 Screening over 400 films, the event generated much excitement around the country – then frustration when no sequel appeared.
 Wanting to make good on Platform’s promise, in 2010 animator/activist Sven Bonnichsen founded the Northwest Animation Festival.

 Organizing NWAF and its spin-off events is now a year-round effort that involves an ever-expanding team of collaborators.
-Film selection is accomplished by a handpicked, international team of festival alumni, animators and supporting artists.
+Film selection is accomplished by a handpicked, international team of 100+ festival alumni, animators, and supporting artists.
 Host venues for the multi-day festival include the Hollywood Theatre in Portland and the Bijou Art Cinemas in Eugene.
-Special Portland events are produced in cooperation with arts organizations such as ASIFA-Portland, Creative Music Guild, Experimental Film Festival Portland, LAIKA, Oregon Cartoon Institute, Risk/Reward, Pacific Northwest College of Art’s Boundary Crossings program, Seattle Experimental Animation Team and White Box Gallery.
+Special Portland events have been produced in cooperation with arts organizations such as ASIFA Portland, Bent Image Lab, Cascade ACM SIGGRAPH, Creative Music Guild, Experimental Film Festival Portland, Gridlords, HouseSpecial, LAIKA, Oregon Cartoon Institute, Pacific Northwest College of Art’s Boundary Crossings program, Portland Indie Game Squad, Portland Oregon Women’s Film Festival, Risk/Reward, Seattle Experimental Animation Team, and White Box Gallery.

 We aim to present the largest, most astonishing collection of animation in the USA.
 We showcase the art form’s diversity and help more deserving artists get seen.
-Using our massive film library, we are working to bring new animation programs to cities across the region.
+Using our massive film library, we work toward bringing new animation programs to cities across the region.
 We promote animation as one of the fine arts, and as a uniquely liberating tool for creative expression.